Stock trading in Europe is still an acquired taste; just a third of Europeans invest in public companies, versus half of Americans.

 Brokerchooser's analysis compared four leading fintech apps — eToro, Freetrade, Revolut and Trading 212 — with the four main incumbents — AJ Bell Youinvest, Hargreaves Lansdown, Interactive Brokers and Interactive Investors.

-Using an original script, they were able to execute the same trades simultaneously on the eight trading platforms, revealing a stark price difference when buying and selling UK and US shares as a British retail client, taking into account commission, spread, conversion and custody fee, as well as stamp duty.
+Using an original script, they were able to execute the same trades simultaneously on the eight trading platforms, revealing a stark price difference when buying and selling UK and US shares as a British retail client.
+[Read the full methodology here]

 "The best execution prices are usually very close to each other.
 Based on this it seems you don’t get a compromised execution if you open an account with a newcomer, although you pay far less for it," the report concluded.

-They added that the main drivers of varying trading fees stemmed from commission and, in the case of US trading, currency conversion fees.
-Among incumbent brokers, Hargreaves Lansdown was particularly expensive on commission.
+They added that the main drivers of varying trading fees stemmed from commission and - in the case of US trading, currency-conversion fees.

 The newcomer price war